flurie/sdp/README.md

 perhaps, own implementation of n-dimensional indices).
 You can add general classes implementations for any data structures and they will be able to work perfectly with native ones and between themselves.
-If other developers do the same, then writing the code will be a little easier (if not, think about using other solutions).
+If other developers do the same, then writing the code will be a little easier.
 * Good extensibility.
 SDP is based on type classes that provide the simplest interfaces for working with different data structures and reduce code duplication.
 SDP will not require you to use qualified import when working with different structures in the same namespace.
-* Good extensibility.
-SDP is based on type classes, not structures.
-It provides the simplest interfaces for working with various data and implementations, reduces duplication of code (as in the library, and in its uses).
-SDP will not require you to be qualified import to work with different types in the same namespace.

 License.
 --------------------------------------------------------------------------------